Philip Evans and John Lloyd

-Philip Evans and John Lloyd were Welsh Roman Catholic priests.
+Philip Evans, SJ and John Lloyd were Welsh Catholic priests killed in the aftermath of the alleged Popish Plot.
 They are among the Forty Martyrs of England and Wales.

 Philip Evans

 Philip Evans was born in Monmouth in 1645, and educated at Jesuit College of St. Omer (in Artois, now in France).
 He joined the Society of Jesus in Watten on 7 September 1665, and was ordained at Liège (now in Belgium) and sent to South Wales as a missionary in 1675.